chandankr014/visualization-engine/README.md

 ## 📝 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+---

+## 📧 Contact

+For questions or support, please contact the AIResQ ClimSols team.

+---

-**Built with ❤️ for efficient geospatial visualization**
+**Built with ❤️ by AIResQ ClimSols Team**